 Belinda first participated in the Hawaiian Ride for Youth in 2009 and since that time has completed five rides.
 She is presently in charge of recruitment for the 2016 and 2017 rides.
 Belinda’s experience as a criminal lawyer provides her with a unique perspective on issues of social justice in the context of mental health and disadvantage.
 She was appointed to the Youth Focus Board in 2016 as a representative of the Hawaiian Ride for Youth.

-As Chief Executive Officer, Paul Larsen oversees the management of Brookfield Rail’s network across the southern half of Western Australia.
+As Chief Executive Officer, Paul Larsen oversees the management of Arc Infrastructure’s (formerly Brookfield Rail) network across the southern half of Western Australia.

 Along with the Hon Fred Chaney and John Cunningham Ron established the Graham (Polly) Farmer Foundation in 1996 and also became a member of the Anglican Schools Commission from 1994 to 2015.
 He also worked in the seafood and resources industries and during this period was a member of the Board of the Perth Mint.